microsoftarchive/iot-journey/provision/README.md

 > Note: These steps are a brief overview.
 For detailed instructions on building and provisioning the sample solution, see ![Building and Running the IoT Sample Solution](building-and-deploying-the-sample-solution.md)

-1. Build the solution to download the Nuget files (the build process will report that the file mysettings.config is missing).
+1. Build the solution to download the Nuget packages (the build process will report that the file mysettings.config is missing).

 1. Run `Provision-All` using Azure PowerShell.